Lagoon Edge Reserve upgrade Panmure

 - Panmure

-A set of improvements are underway for the Lagoon Edge reserve in Panmure.
+A set of improvements have now been completed for the Lagoon Edge reserve in Panmure.

-The vision is to make Lagoon Edge reserve a place that celebrates the cultural and historical significance of the lagoon and is a destination for locals and visitors alike.
+The vision has been to make the Lagoon Edge reserve a place that celebrates the cultural and historical significance of the lagoon and is a destination for locals and visitors alike.

-The Auckland Urban Development Office - for Auckland Council, the Maungakiekie-Tāmaki Local Board and Mana Whenua, are working on an upgrade of the Lagoon Edge reserve in Panmure.
+The Auckland Urban Development Office - for Auckland Council, the Maungakiekie-Tāmaki Local Board and Mana Whenua, have worked together on an upgrade of the Lagoon Edge reserve in Panmure.

 The works are part of a wider plan for Panmure that looks to help contribute to it as a thriving town centre.